xmonader/letsbuildacompiler-pretty/src/tutor16_unitconstruction.md

 Still, because of this total rewrite of the parsing modules, I was only able to include so much in the last installment.
-Because of this, our hero, the parser, when last seen, was a shadow of his former self, consisting of only enough code to parse and process a factor consisting of either a variable or a constant.
+Because of this, our hero, the parser, when last seen, was a shadow of its former self, consisting of only enough code to parse and process a factor consisting of either a variable or a constant.
 The main effort of this current installment will be to help flesh out the parser to its former glory.